Hirlam/Trac2Markdown.jl/docs/src/ObservationOperators.md

 # Observation operators
-This documentation summarises the observation operator in HARMONIE and the use of the HOP_DIRVER tool.
-The test harness, HOP_DRIVER, calls the observation operator and generates FG departures without calling any model code or initialising any model modules.
-Firstly, the IFS is used to dump a single-observation gom_plus to file from the 1st trajectory of an experiment.
+This documentation summarises the observation operator in HARMONIE and the use of the `HOP_DIRVER` tool.
+The test harness, `HOP_DRIVER`, calls the observation operator and generates FG departures without calling any model code or initialising any model modules.
+Firstly, the IFS is used to dump a single-observation `gom_plus` to file from the 1st trajectory of an experiment.
 Dumping multiple observations would require a more complex and full-featured dump (good file format, multi-process parallel).
-For code refactoring HOP_DRIVER can be used to test changes to the observation operator of a particular observation type.
+For code refactoring `HOP_DRIVER` can be used to test changes to the observation operator of a particular observation type.

-## HARMONIE and HOP_DRIVER
+## HARMONIE and `HOP_DRIVER`
-The HOP_DRIVER program was first added to CY42R2 code.
-The tool was initially implemented to test refactoring of the IFS observation operator code src/arpifs/op_obs/hop.F90.
-At the moment the refactor branch ([branches/refactor/harmonie](branches/refactor/harmonie)) is the only HARMONIE code set that includes HOP_DRIVER.
-Instructions on how to prepare the code and run HOP_DRIVER using HARMONIE are outlined below.
+The `HOP_DRIVER` program was first added to CY42R2 code.
+The tool was initially implemented to test refactoring of the IFS observation operator code `src/arpifs/op_obs/hop.F90.` At the moment the refactor branch ([branches/refactor/harmonie](branches/refactor/harmonie)) is the only HARMONIE code set that includes `HOP_DRIVER.` Instructions on how to prepare the code and run `HOP_DRIVER` using HARMONIE are outlined below.
 Presentation made at [OOPS Observation Operator Workshop](HirlamMeetings/ModelMeetings/ObOpWorkshop) may provide some useful background information.
 ### Comments on the branch
  * Code changes were required in order to compile cy42r2bf.04 + mods (provided by MF/ECMWF) in the HARMONIE system: [14312], [14325], [14326], [14330], [14331], [14332], [14333], [14334].
- * Changes were made to makeup in order to compile HOP_DRIVER correctly: [14310], [14327], [14328], [14329], [14335], [14362], [14382], [14392].
+ * Changes were made to makeup in order to compile `HOP_DRIVER` correctly: [14310], [14327], [14328], [14329], [14335], [14362], [14382], [14392].
- * Included in [14362] is a change to ODBSQLFLAGS which is set to "ODBSQLFLAGS=-O3 -C -UCANARI -DECMWF $(ODBEXTRAFLAGS)" in order to use ECMWF flavoured ODB used by HOP_DRIVER
+ * Included in [14362] is a change to ODBSQLFLAGS which is set to "ODBSQLFLAGS=-O3 -C -UCANARI -DECMWF $(ODBEXTRAFLAGS)" in order to use ECMWF flavoured ODB used by `HOP_DRIVER`
  * On cca GNU compilers 4.9 are not fully supported, ie I had to build GRIB-API and NetCDF locally using gcc/gfortran 4.9 on cca
- * An environment variable, HOPDIR, is used to define the location of necessary input data for HOP_DRIVER
+ * An environment variable, HOPDIR, is used to define the location of necessary input data for `HOP_DRIVER`
- * An environment variable, HOPCOMPILER, is used by the HOP_driver script to define the compiler used.
+ * An environment variable, HOPCOMPILER, is used by the `HOP_driver` script to define the compiler used.
 This is used to compare results.

 ### Running on ecgb/cca
 ```bash